Heat pumps

 Will a heat pump work in my old British home?

-Often, yes — but the order matters.
+Often, yes.
+But the order matters.
 Solid-wall pre-1919 homes typically need fabric work first; 1930s cavity homes usually want cavity fill and a loft top-up before sizing the heat pump; better-fabric post-1960 stock can often go ahead with the heat pump first.
 'Old' alone doesn't disqualify; uninsulated does.

-Heat pump running costs vs gas — the honest numbers
+Heat pump running costs vs gas: the honest numbers

 On the right tariff and with a properly installed system, a heat pump typically saves £100–£200/year vs the same home on gas.
 On a standard tariff with a poor install, you can pay more.
-Tariff choice, install quality, and home fabric together account for the variance — not the technology itself.
+Tariff choice, install quality, and home fabric together account for the variance, not the technology itself.

 The Boiler Upgrade Scheme explained

 The Boiler Upgrade Scheme is a £7,500 government grant toward an air-source heat pump install in England and Wales.
-Your installer applies on your behalf and the grant comes off your invoice — not refunded later.
+Your installer applies on your behalf and the grant comes off your invoice, not refunded later.
 As of late 2025, around 86% of applications are approved.